What would happen if the world’s largest retailer made sustainability a business imperative?

 - and to sell products that sustain our resources and the environment.

-It also launched a decade-long partnership between Walmart and Conservation International that has included efforts to bring more sustainable products to consumers.
-This includes reducing deforestation associated with its global palm oil footprint and implementing innovative sourcing strategies for jewelry and seafood.
-Walmart is a member of Conservation International’s Business & Sustainability Council, a forum that convenes sustainability leaders to advance environmental and social solutions.
+It also launched a more than decade-long partnership between Walmart and Conservation International that has included efforts to bring more sustainable products to consumers.
+This includes reducing deforestation associated with its global palm oil footprint and implementing innovative sourcing strategies for coffee, jewelry and seafood.
+Walmart is a member of Conservation International’s Catapult Collaborative, a community of companies committed to advancing innovation in corporate sustainability, for healthy ecosystems and human well-being.

 Conservation International is helping Walmart to source more products sustainably and support supply chains that are more resilient to climate change and social and environmental impacts.
 In 2015, we analyzed Walmart’s sustainable sourcing commitments for palm oil, beef and soy — three commodities that are impacting forests in Brazil and Indonesia.
 The analysis helped Walmart to understand the impacts its sourcing policies have on the industry, in their supply chain and at origin.